BI-DS/GRA4157/README.md

 On september 27. we will have several student presentations.
 After that we will cover GitHub actions.
 It will also be possible to ask questions regarding the mid-term exam.

-Course material for GRA 4157 - (Big) Data Curation, Pipelines, and Management
+Course material for GRA 4157 - (Big) Data Curation, Pipelines, and Management.

 # Extra exercise session